Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-When the compiler encounters the first call of `average` in `main`, it has no information about `average`: it doesn’t know how many parameters `average` has, what the types of these parameters are, or what kind of value `average` returns.
+When the compiler encounters the first call of `average` in `main`, it has no information about `average`: it doesn't know how many parameters `average` has, what the types of these parameters are, or what kind of value `average` returns.
 Instead of producing an error message, though. the compiler assumes that `average` returns an `int` value (recall from Section 9.1 that the return type of a function is `int` by default).
 We say that the compiler has created an implicit declaration of the function.
 The compiler is unable to check that we're passing `average` the right number of arguments and that the arguments have the proper type.
 Instead. it performs the default argument promotions and hopes for the best.
-When it encounters the definition of `average` later in the program, the compiler notices that the function’s return type is actually `double`, not `int`, and so we get an error message.
+When it encounters the definition of `average` later in the program, the compiler notices that the function's return type is actually `double`, not `int`, and so we get an error message.

 One way to avoid the problem of call-before-definition is to arrange the program so that the definition of each function precedes all its calls.
-Unfortunately, such an arrangement doesn’t always exist, and even when it does, it may make the program harder to understand by putting its function definitions in an unnatural order.
+Unfortunately, such an arrangement doesn't always exist, and even when it does, it may make the program harder to understand by putting its function definitions in an unnatural order.

 Fortunately, C offers a better solution; declare each function before calling it.
 A function declaration provides the compiler with a brief glimpse at a function whose full definition will appear later.
 A function declaration resembles the first line of a function definition with a semicolon added at the end: